SecArt1/M57-Jean-Digital-Forensics-Investigation/README.md

-#
+# M57-Jean Digital Forensics Investigation
 ## Case Documentation for Graduation Project

-**Investigation Team:** [Team Member 1], [Team Member 2], [Team Member 3], [Team Member 4], [Team Member 5]
+**Investigation Team:** Adham Ahmed, Ahmed Hani, Abdullah Hegazi, Mohamed El-Awady, Hannen Abu Bakr
 **Course:** Digital Forensics Training
 **Date Started:** [Date]
 **Date Completed:** [Date]
-**Case ID:** M57-JEAN-2024
+**Case ID:** M57-CF-001

 ---

 ## Executive Summary

 ### Case Overview
-This investigation examines the suspected data exfiltration incident at M57.Biz, a small startup company.
-A confidential spreadsheet containing employee names and salaries was discovered posted in the comments section of a competitor's website.
-The spreadsheet existed only on the laptop of Jean, a senior officer at M57.Biz.
+This investigation examines the suspected data exfiltration incident at M57.biz, a web start-up company.
+A confidential spreadsheet (m57plan.xlsx) containing employee salaries and Social Security Numbers was discovered posted to a competitor's public technical support forum.
+The spreadsheet is confirmed to have originated from CFO Jean's computer.

 ### Investigation Scope
-- **Subject:** Jean (Senior Officer, M57.Biz)
+- **Subject:** Jean Jones (CFO, M57.biz)
-- **Evidence:** Laptop disk image (EnCase E01 format)
+- **Evidence:** Laptop disk image (jeanm57.E01 / jeanm57.E02 - EnCase E01 format)
 - **Allegation:** Data exfiltration of confidential company documents
-- **Subject's Claim:** Denies involvement; claims to have been "hacked"
+- **Subject's Claim:** Claims President Alison Smith requested the spreadsheet and asked her to email it
+- **President's Statement:** Alison denies asking for or receiving the spreadsheet

 ### Key Questions
+1. When did Jean create the m57plan.xlsx spreadsheet?
-1. How was the confidential data exfiltrated from Jean's laptop?
+2. How did the spreadsheet get from Jean's computer to the competitor's website?
-2. Was Jean complicit in the data theft or was she compromised?
+3. Was Jean complicit or was she victim of a phishing attack?
+4. Who else from the company is involved in this incident?
-3. What is the timeline of events leading to the data breach?
+5. What is the complete timeline of events leading to the data breach?
-4. Are there other indicators of compromise or data leakage?

 ---